-Our ignorance of God has caused us to be duped into thinking that God requires our impressive works to gain His approval, love, etc. Instead of living as children of God bearing fruit from His Spirit within us, we reject that and instead subscribe to a religious para diam resulting in bondage of a free person.
+Our ignorance of God has caused us to be duped into thinking that God requires our impressive works to gain His approval, love, etc. Instead of living as children of God bearing fruit from His Spirit within us, we reject that and instead subscribe to a religious paradigm resulting in the bondage of a free person.

-Stop trying to impress God and allow God to impress you!
-This doesn’t mean that God is your servant or “genie in a bottle.”
+Stop trying to impress God and allow God to impress you!?
+This doesn’t mean that God is your servant or “genie in a bottle.”?
 However, it does mean that God has already done so much for you that you do not need to impress Him.
 He has already provided live to you.
-All you have to do is to chose it.
+All you have to do is to choose it.